NCAR/DART/docs/pages/Getting_Started.md

 if used, the code must **not** be in comments; it will be copied verbatim over to the output file.

+:dart: *NOTE*: the "preprocess" here is for processing specific observations and should not be confused with the *preprocess* program that generates the observation Fortran code.

 <span id="exampleObsDef" class="anchor"></span> [](#exampleObsDef)

 ### Example observation definition